 - If an obsolete restore point exists, Veeam Agent for Oracle Solaris transforms the backup chain.
 As part of this process, it performs the following operations:

 - Veeam Agent for Oracle Solaris re-builds the full backup file to include in it data of the incremental backup file that follows the full backup file.
-To do this, Veeam Agent for Oracle Solaris injects into the full backup file data blocks from the earliest incremental backup file in the chain.
+To do this, Veeam Agent injects into the full backup file data blocks from the earliest incremental backup file in the chain.
 This way, a full backup ‘moves’ forward in the backup chain.